NicoBrandstetterr/scrabble-NicoBrandstetterr/README.md

 The Operator NOT has to be applied before the expression that you want to negate.
 If you want to negate a binary number for example, in the end of the expression you will have to add 3 parenthesis

+For examples of pseudocodes in the tests exist some pseudocodes.